+By:

-By: Dr. Elsie Scott, Howard University Waikinya Clanton, NOBEL-Women
+Dr. Elsie Scott, Ronald W. Walters Leadership and Public Policy Center, Howard University Waikinya Clanton, N.O.B.E.L.
+Women

 From Shirley Chisolm to Carol Mosely-Braun and beyond, Black women have been breaking down barriers in electoral politics as both law makers and engaged members of the electorate for decades.
-The last two Presidential elections saw Black women lead all demographic groups in the nation in voter turnout.
+The last two Presidential elections witnessed Black women leading all demographic groups in the nation in voter turnout.
 Even more recently, Black women were the deciding factor in a hotly contested gubernatorial race in Virginia, once again, leading the way in turnout even in a post-Obama electoral environment.